MitanshiKshatriya/GhantaGharBot/README.md

 # GhantaGharBot

-A bot that tweets time check it at @GhantagharBot.
-Also retweets if you mention #time Due to some error in herokuapp the bot is not funcional now.
+bot2.py - Retweets hashtags #womenwhocode, #womenintech, #100daysofcode at 00 IST everyday.
+Live at <a href="https://twitter.com/ghantagharbot" target="_blank">@Ghantagharbot</a>

+bot.py -  Can be used to tweet time.
+Also retweets if you mention #time